chcly/MockVM/README.md

       -h display this message.

   Usage:
        Q - display exit screen.
-       F5  - continue until the next breakpoint.
+       C - continue until the next breakpoint.
-       F9  - add a break point on the current instruction.
+       B - add a break point on the current instruction.
-       F10 - step one instruction.
+       Down Arrow - step one instruction.

 ```